Marko010101/WeatherAPP/README.md

 ## Responsive Design

-I've incorporated breakpoints at 375px, 420px, 768px, 1200px, and 1600px (specifically for images).
+I've incorporated breakpoints at 376px, 420px, 768px, 992px, 1200px and 1600px (specifically for Title-image).
 The website is fully responsive.
 On devices below 768px, a menu appears, revealing navigation links with a right-to-left animation.
 Although I couldn't implement the menu-icon changing animation due to time constraints, I replaced it with an 'X' for simplicity.
 The slider adapts for mobile devices, allowing finger swipes.

 ## Technology Stack